-- Soft, chewy centers with lightly crisp, golden edges.
+- Soft, chewy center with just-crisp, golden edges.

-- No lengthy chill time required—bake straight from the bowl.
+- No mandatory chill time—go straight from bowl to oven.

-- Pantry-friendly ingredients you likely already have on hand.
+- Simple pantry staples you likely have on hand.

-- Makes two dozen cookies—ideal for sharing or freezing extras.
+- Makes about two dozen cookies—great for sharing or gifts.

-- Eye-catching red speckles add festive flair to any gathering.
+- Eye-catching red flecks add instant festive flair.

 Ingredients